spoo503/100-days-of-python-Learning./README.md

 ###Day 7 – Python Learning

 📚 Topics Covered

-Lists
+1.Lists
-Features of Lists
+2.Features of Lists
-List Methods
+3.List Methods
-Basic List Operations
+4.Basic List Operations

 ##🧠 What I Learned:

+1.LISTS:

-A list can store different types of data like numbers, strings, or even mixed values.
+*A list can store different types of data like numbers, strings, or even mixed values.
-Lists are mutable, which means we can change their elements after creating them.
+*Lists are mutable, which means we can change their elements after creating them.
-Lists are ordered, so every element has its own index position.
+*Lists are ordered, so every element has its own index position.
-Lists are written using square brackets [].
+*Lists are written using square brackets [].
-We can also create an empty list using:
+*We can also create an empty list using:
-L = []or L = list()
+*L = []or L = list()

 ## List Methods I Learned

-append() → Adds an element at the end of the list remove() → Removes a specific element from the list pop() → Removes an element from a specific index (default is the last element) insert() → Inserts an element at a specific position sort() → Sorts the elements in ascending order
+1.append() → Adds an element at the end of the list 2.remove() → Removes a specific element from the list 3.pop() → Removes an element from a specific index (default is the last element) 4.insert() → Inserts an element at a specific position 5.sort() → Sorts the elements in ascending order

 ## List Operations

 These built-in functions help us perform operations on lists:

-1.len() → Finds the number of elements in a list 2.max() → Returns the maximum value in the list 3.min() → Returns the minimum value in the list 4.sum() → Adds all elements in the list
+1.len() → Finds the number of elements in a list.
+2.max() → Returns the maximum value in the list.
+3.min() → Returns the minimum value in the list.
+4.sum() → Adds all elements in the list

 💻 Practice:

-Creating lists
+1.Creating lists
-Accessing list elements using indexing
+2.Accessing list elements using indexing
-Updating values inside a list
+3.Updating values inside a list

-🎯 Goal
+🎯 Goal:

 Today it's hard.
 Tomorrow it may feel even more difficult.
 But one day all this effort will become something beautiful.

 Learning step by step every day 🚀

 ### Day-8 of python learning.